OpenSecuritySummit/oss2020/content/training/week-2/Security-Standards/isg-security-expoit-protection.md

 ---
-title        : ISGs - What security exploits are negated track        : Securityby following ISG standards type         : training-session topics       : ISGs provided by the NSA (National Security Agency) when_week    : two
+title        : ISGs - What security exploits are negated by following these standards track        : Security Standards type         : training-session topics       : ISGs provided by the NSA (National Security Agency) when_week    : two